 DC vs AC

-Unlike the Tesla Powerwall, the LG Chem is a DC battery.
+Unlike the Tesla Powerwall, the LG Home 8, and other popular battery options, the RESU10H Prime and RESU16H Prime are DC-coupled batteries.
 One of the biggest advantages of a DC battery is that it has better round-trip efficiency than an AC battery.

-Being a DC battery also means that the LG Chem requires particular inverters that allow it to pass through DC power from the solar panels directly into the battery.
+Being a DC battery also means that the LG RESU 10/16 Prime requires particular inverters that allow it to pass through DC power from the solar panels directly into the battery.

 The best of these inverters on the market today is the SolarEdge StorEdge, which provides a single-inverter (DC-coupled) solution for both a solar PV system and a home battery, reducing energy loss and overall system costs.

-As a result, DC batteries like the LG Chem RESU10/16 Prime are more difficult to retrofit to existing solar systems, as doing so requires replacing the existing solar inverter.
-If the existing system uses microinverters, then it won’t be possible at all.
-Consult with your installer to make sure your proposed equipment is compatible.
+As a result, DC batteries like the LG RESU10/16 Prime are more difficult to retrofit to existing solar systems, as doing so requires replacing the existing solar inverter.
+If the existing system uses microinverters, then it won’t be possible at all — in which case the Home 8 is an obvious alternative.

-Being a DC battery also means that the LG Chem’s output cannot stack, so the system’s output is limited to 24 amp circuits and below, even with multiple batteries.
+Being a DC battery also means that the LG RESU10/16 Prime’s output cannot stack, so the system’s output is limited to 24 amp circuits and below, even with multiple batteries.

-The LG Chem is also passively cooled, as opposed to some other options like the Tesla Powerwall that are liquid-cooled.
+The LG RESU10/16 Prime is passively cooled, as opposed to some other options like the Tesla Powerwall that are liquid-cooled.

-As a result, the thermal management in the LG Chem isn’t quite as strong, so it’s best to have this battery installed inside a garage and/or out of direct sunshine and heat.
-That said, LG’s batteries are extremely reliable and well-made, so it will still meet homeowners’ needs just fine.
+As a result, the thermal management in the LG RESU10/16 Prime isn’t quite as strong, so it’s best to have this battery installed inside a garage and/or out of direct sunshine and heat.

 The LG Chem RESU 10H typically runs about $9,000-$11,000, fully installed and before the 30% federal tax credit for battery storage.
 That includes all of the ancillary components needed to make the battery function — see our article on solar battery pricing for more information about the factors that contribute to battery pricing.